 Practical Applications and uses for Additive Manufacturing

-Although additive manufacturing isn’t a new technology, the recent expansion and developments have meant that it’s hit the limelight more recently, with the possibilities for use seemingly wide open.
+Although additive manufacturing isn’t a new technology, the recent expansion and developments have meant that it’s hit the limelight more recently, with the possibilities for 3D printing uses seemingly wide open.

 So much more is known about the human body than in the past, but the ability to create tissue and organs has always been elusive.
 This ability to artificially regenerate is something which is highly prized by medical scientists, having the potential to cure or at least overcome the ravages of, disease, illness and injury.